Lithrun/aottg-generic-logic/BASIC.md

 Revive commands all you to dynamically revive players.
 You don't need to setup regions anymore thanks to this system.

 * /setrev - This command sets a revive point at the current location of the MCPlayer (As discussed earlier at basic commands, this is either the actual MC or a player assigned with /mcsetnew)
+* /revpos - This will revive all players at the location defined in /setrev
+* /setrevauto - This works the same as /setrev, but will revive players automatically every 30 seconds.
+* /dsetrevauto - This command will stop the automatic respawn from /setrevauto.
+* /revmc - This command will revive everyone at the MCPlayer

+## Titan Commands

+Titans are random thanks to this generic logic.
+Their configuration is defined as we discussed at the Titan Configuration.

+* /titansX - This will spawn X titans within the dynamic region (See the region commands section for details).
+X is a number between 1 to 50.
+* /tptitans - This will teleport **all** titans to the dynamic region.

+## Region Commands

+Region Commands contain the logic for the praised dynamic region logic.
+In the past you had to add a lot of regions within your map to have some titans, with dynamic regions, titans get spawned dynamically based upon the MCPlayer location.
+This allows you to have titans at every map and is the main feature of this logic.

+The location is based upon X+, X-, Y+ and Y- of the MCPlayer's current location.

+* /checkregion - This will display the current positive and negative X&Y coordinates of the dynamic region.

+*Capital X is a number between -10000 and 10000*
+* /setxpX - This will set the X positive coordinate
+* /setypX - This will set the Y positive coordinate
+* /setxnX - This will set the X negative coordinate
+* /setynX - This will set the Y negative coordinate